-It is the policy of this facility that an inmate population management system should be established and maintained to account for the admission, processing and release of inmates.
 The Jail Commander or the authorized designee is responsible for ensuring that detailed daily reports of the facility's inmate population are completed and maintained by the staff.
-The reports shall reflect the average daily population of sentenced and non-sentenced inmates by categories of adult male, adult female and juvenile male and juvenile female.
+The reports shall reflect the average daily population of sentenced and non-sentenced inmates by categories of males and females.
 The Jail Commander should collect and submit the data to the Sheriff in a monthly report within 10 working days of the end of each month.
-The Sheriff or the authorized designee should maintain the data in an accessible format for historical purposes, trend analysis and to respond to funding opportunities (15 CCR 1040).
+The Sheriff or the authorized designee should maintain the data in an accessible format for historical purposes and trend analysis and to respond to funding opportunities (see the Crowding Policy) (15 CCR 1040).